-Series: Four Major Steps to Camping Safely
+Part of a series of articles titled Four Major Steps to Camping Safely.

 Know Your LimitsParks offer a wide variety of fun things to do in different settings and levels of difficulty.
 When you plan your trip, match the interests and physical fitness of your group with the activities you choose.
 Some families love to watch birds and take easy hikes around a lake.
 Other groups may seek adventure whitewater rafting or climbing high mountains.
 Do what's right for you!
 You don't want to push yourself or your group members to hike, climb, or explore beyond their physical abilities—that's when injuries are more likely to occur.
 Be sure to ask your doctor if you have questions about your fitness level, health conditions, or appropriate activities.
 Then go have some fun!